Monica Seles: 1990–1992

 After a slow start at the beginning of the season, Seles went on a 36-match winning streak and won 6 consecutive tournaments starting in Miami at the Lipton Player's Championships.
 During that winning streak she also won the U.S. Hard Court Championships, the Eckerd Open, the Italian Open, and the Lufthansa Cup in Berlin, Germany, defeating Steffi Graf in the final in straight sets.
 Seles then won her first Grand Slam singles title at the 1990 French Open.
 Facing world No. 1 Graf in the final, Seles saved four set points in a first-set tiebreaker, which she won 8–6, and went on to take the match in straight sets.
 In doing so, she became the youngest-ever French Open singles Champion at the age of 16 years, 6 months.
 Her winning streak was stopped by Zina Garrison at Wimbledon in the quarterfinals, where Seles had a match point before Garrison eventually won 9–7 in the third set.
 Seles then won the Virginia Slims of Los Angeles title against Martina Navratilova and then defeated Navratilova again in winning the Oakland California tournament, in straight sets.
 She also won the 1990 year-end Virginia Slims Championships, defeating Gabriela Sabatini in five sets (in the first five-set women's match since the 1901 US National Championships), becoming the youngest to ever win the season-ending championships.
 She finished the year ranked world number 2.

-1991 was the first of two years in which Seles dominated the women's tour.
-She started out by winning the Australian Open in January, beating Jana Novotná in the final.
-In March, she replaced Graf as the world No. 1.
-She then successfully defended her French Open title, beating the former youngest-ever winner, Arantxa Sánchez Vicario, in the final.
-Unable to play at Wimbledon, suffering from shin splints, Seles took a six-week break.
-But she was back in time for the US Open, which she won by beating Martina Navratilova in the final, her third Grand Slam title of the year, to cement her position at the top of the world rankings.
-She also won the year-end Virginia Slims Championships for the second consecutive time, defeating Navratilova in four sets.
-At the end of season, Seles had won 10 out of the 16 tournaments she entered (reaching the final of every tournament that she entered that year).
-She ended the year as the No. 1 ranked player in the world.
+Seles dominated the women's tour in 1991 and 1992.
+In 1991, she won the Australian Open in January, beating Jana Novotná in the final.
+In March, Seles replaced Graf as the world's top player.
+She successfully defended her French Open title, beating Arantxa Sánchez Vicario in the final.
+Suffering from shin splints, Seles was unable to play at Wimbledon and took a six-week break.
+She was back for the US Open, defeating Martina Navratilova in the final, her third Grand Slam title of the year..
+Seles won the year-end Virginia Slims Championships for the second consecutive time, defeating Navratilova in four sets.
+At the end of season, Seles had won 10 out of the 16 tournaments she entered, reaching the final of every tournament that she entered that year.
+She ended the year as the world's number one player.